laurosilvacom/Notes-A-Beginners-Guide-to-React-2020/26-Handle-HTTP-Errors-with-React.md

   <script src="https://unpkg.com/@babel/standalone@7.8.3/babel.js"></script>
   <script type="text/babel">
     function PokemonInfo({ pokemonName }) {
+      // A common mistake people make is to create a state variable called `isLoading` and set that to true or false.
+      // Instead, we’ll be using a status variable which can be set to idle, pending, resolved, or rejected.

       // Adding state to Pokemos status
       const [status, setStatus] = React.useState('idle');
       const [pokemon, setPokemon] = React.useState(null);